- Linear Technology

-There are five mainframe suppliers of z/OS virtual tape.
+There are six mainframe suppliers of z/OS virtual tape.
 The three traditional suppliers are IBM with its Virtual Tape System (VTS), Oracle with its Virtual Tape Storage System (VTSS) and Fujitsu-Siemens.
 The Fujitsu Eternus C8000 series is unique in that it supports both z/OS mainframes and Open Systems.

 The IBM mainframe offering is the TS7700.
 This comprises a virtual tape grid system with synchronous replication and automated fail-over.
 The cluster currently has six nodes, but the architecture can support up to eight.
 The management is an integral part of the VTS and the intelligence is outboard of the mainframe servers.
 This means that the location and number of virtual volumes are virtualised, which will assist with content-based access.
 It is possible that IBM will add tape data indexing to the tape grid in future, outboard from the mainframe.